-Conduct that substantially disrupts the School and learning environment will not be tolerated.
+Conduct that substantially disrupts the school and learning environment will be taken seriously and thoroughly addressed.
 This includes conduct on and off-campus, regardless of location and whether the disruption occurs in-person or through the use of technology or social media of any kind.

-Scholars are expected to comply with the School's technology and electronic media use policies and procedures.
-Scholars are also expected to demonstrate the same behavior online or while using electronic media as is expected in the classroom, on School property, or at School-related events.
-Sending, posting, or possessing electronic messages that are disrespectful, disruptive, abusive, obscene, illegal, threatening, harassing or damaging to another person substantially disrupts the School and learning environment and will not be tolerated.
+Scholars are expected to comply with the school's technology and electronic acceptable use policies and procedures.
+Scholars are also expected to demonstrate the same behavior online or while using electronic media as is expected in the classroom, on school property, or at school-related events.
+Sending, posting, or possessing electronic messages that are disrespectful, disruptive, abusive, obscene, illegal, threatening, harassing or damaging to another person substantially disrupts the school and learning environment and will not be tolerated.

-Parent cooperation is essential to achieving the School's mission and ensuring that scholars learn in a safe, secure and positive environment.
-Parental involvement and cooperation is vital in the discipline process.
-Parents should understand and be familiar with the Code, ensure that his or her child understands and seeks to comply with this Code, and assist the School in counseling scholars regarding appropriate behavior.
+Parent cooperation is essential to achieving the school's mission and ensuring that scholars learn in a safe, secure and positive environment.
+Parental involvement and cooperation are vital in the discipline process.
+Parents should understand and be familiar with the Code, ensure that his or her child understands and seeks to comply with this Code, and assist the school in counseling scholars regarding appropriate behavior.